ndriqimlahu/moonlight-tizen/README.md

 - Using your remote or gamepad controller, follow these steps: `Settings` -> `About` -> `System information`.

 3. How to find specifications and video capabilities for my TV?
-- To learn more about your TV's specifications and capabilities, such as supported resolution, frame rate, bit rate, audio and video codecs and their limitations.
+- To learn more about your TV's specifications and capabilities, such as supported resolution, frame rate, bit rate, video codecs and their limitations.
 You can refer to the official [Samsung TV specifications](https://developer.samsung.com/smarttv/develop/specifications/media-specifications/2020-tv-video-specifications.html) and based on the [TV model groups](https://developer.samsung.com/smarttv/develop/specifications/tv-model-groups.html) you can find the model and year of your TV.
 - You will then be able to find all the necessary information about your TV's specifications and capabilities, which will help you set the right settings in the Moonlight app.

 4. What is the best streaming performance achievable in Moonlight?